openaire/guidelines-cris-managers/docs/implementation.rst

 """""""""""""""

-The identifiers of objects from the source CRIS shall be represented as OAI identifier of the form ``oai:{service}:{type}/{internal ID}`` where ``{service}`` denotes the internet domain name of the institution which uses the CRIS, ``{type}`` stands for the type of the object, and ``{internal ID}`` denotes an internal identifier of the publication within the CRIS.
+The identifiers of objects from the source CRIS shall be represented as OAI identifier of the form ``oai:{service}:{type}/{internal ID}`` where ``{service}`` denotes the internet domain name of the CRIS, ``{type}`` stands for the type of the object, and ``{internal ID}`` denotes an internal identifier of the object within the CRIS.

-The types are expressed in the plural form of the XML element that represents the object i.e., the name of the collection of all such objects.
+The types are expressed by the plural form of the XML element that represents the object i.e., the name of the collection of all such objects.

+The internal identifiers are also used in the ``id`` attributes in the CERIF XML mark-up.
+If several candidate internal identifiers are available, the most persistent one should be preferred.
+In many cases a UUID – if it is assigned – is more likely to be persistent than integer IDs.

-For example a publication with internal ID of 282349 from a CRIS running on behalf of the University of Exampleton (www.exampleton.ac.uk with a cris running at cris.exampleton.ac.uk) will have the OAI identifier ``oai:cris.exampleton.ac.uk:Publications/282349``.
+For example a publication with internal ID of 560d48b6-42c3-4ef9-81d6-32c949fb2cdb (a UUID) from a CRIS running on behalf of the University of Exampleton (www.exampleton.ac.uk with a cris running at cris.exampleton.ac.uk) will have the OAI identifier ``oai:cris.exampleton.ac.uk:Publications/560d48b6-42c3-4ef9-81d6-32c949fb2cdb``.